Coronavirus Recovery: Don’t Throw Out 2020 data –Train Your Models to Learn from COVID-19 Anomaly

 Most teams are instead focusing on updating their models for the final two quarters of this year, and into 2021.
 Several of the teams we have spoken with have mentioned dropping data from 2020 out of their demand forecasting models entirely and relying on 2019 and 2018 data.

-As someone who has been working with time series modelling and anomaly detection for decades, I want to encourage you not to do this.
+As someone who has been working with time series modeling and anomaly detection for decades, I want to encourage you not to do this.
 This tactic is based on an incorrect assumption – that the world will return to exactly what it used to be prior to COVID-19.

 Even if the world is very lucky and we can contain the virus as quickly as we hope to, recovery will take time.
 The ongoing fear of the virus, broken businesses and millions of unemployed people will have long-term impacts.
 Data-driven companies will be able to navigate this, but you can’t build effective strategies on incorrect assumptions.